 Manage and Mitigate Risk

 Low- and no-code tools definitely have a place in organizations and employees are going to use them whether they’re sanctioned or not.
-But security leaders can better protect their business by adopting the following best practices for using these kinds mobile app development tools.
+But security leaders can better protect their organization by adopting the following best practices for using these kinds mobile app development tools.

 - Confirm built-in security capabilities from your app dev tool vendor.
 Consider using enterprise-oriented tools like Betty Blocks, Dropsource or Microsoft PowerApps.